CanSource/website/README.md

 The `src/content/` directory contains "collections" of related Markdown and MDX documents.
 Use `getCollection()` to retrieve posts from `src/content/blog/`, and type-check your frontmatter using an optional schema.
 See [Astro's Content Collections docs](https://docs.astro.build/en/guides/content-collections/) to learn more.

-Any static assets, like images, can be placed in the `public/` directory.
+Static assets, like images, can be placed in the `public/` directory.

-## 🧞 Commands
+### Previewing

-All commands are run from the root of the project, from a terminal:
+Previewing the website on a local machine is done through [npm](https://www.npmjs.com/).
+The following commands are run in the root of the project and may be used to preview the website on your own computer.

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |